Canonicity of Proofs in Constructive Modal Logic: A New Modal Lambda Calculus

 \section{A New Modal Lambda Calculus}

-In this section we define a new modal lambda calculus by enriching the operational semantics of the previous calculi with additional reduction rules aiming at recovering canonicity, proving confluence and strongly normalization properties.
+In this section we define a new modal lambda calculus by enriching the operational semantics of the previous calculi with additional reduction rules aiming at recovering canonicity, proving confluence and strong normalization properties.

-To define our term rewriting rules, we require special care when they are applied in a proper sub-term since the explicit substitution encoded by $\boxpar{\cdot/\cdot}$ could capture free variables.
-For this reason, we introduce the notion of \defi{term with a hole} as a term of the form $\cC\conso$ containing a single occurrence of a special variable $\chole$ occurs.
+To define our term rewriting rules, we require special care when they are applied in a proper sub-term.
+This is due to the fact that the explicit substitution encoded by $\boxpar{\cdot/\cdot}$ could capture free variables.
+For this reason, we introduce the notion of \defn{term with a hole} as a term of the form $\cC\conso$ containing a single occurrence of a special variable $\chole$.
 More precisely, the set $\CwH$ of terms with a hole and the two sets $\CwH[\eta_1]$ and $\CwH[\eta_2]$ of specific terms with a hole are defined by the following grammars: